 Conditioning practices at Centre-Point

-Kate uses her wealth of knowledge from her career in movement and fitness as a professional dancer/dance artist, which spans over twenty years, and continues to develop.
+Kate and Kerry use a wealth of knowledge from their careers in movement and conditioning as professional dance and theatre practitioners, which spans over twenty years, and continues to develop.
 Dancers are trained like athletes, in strength, performance enhancement techniques, isolated methods and whole body focus.
+Also working along side this the art of relaxation, reflection and wellness.
 Building and leaning muscle tone, challenging stamina and incorporating alignment and postural work.
-Every inch of the body will feel worked.
+Every inch of the body will feel worked and restored.